Living and Working in Dubai: Expat Statistics, Costs & Jobs 2026

 Modest clothing is the norm in Dubai, especially in the office, and adopting a conservative dress code displays sensitivity to local customs.

-There are a number of reasons why Brits decide to live and work in Dubai rather than in the UK.
+There are a number of reasons why Brits decide on living and working in Dubai rather than the UK.
 Let’s take a look at some of the top reasons in more detail.

 The cost of living across the UK, and especially in London, is rising at an incredible rate, fuelled by inflation that, at times, seems out of control.
 Mounting energy costs and food bills are having a dramatic impact on disposable incomes, reducing personal purchasing power and leading some to seek a better quality of life.